AlaskaAirlines/auro-flightline/demo/demo.md

 The default container query is a min-width of `414px`.
 This value can be edited using the `cq` attribute.

 The first example illustrates a `auro-flightline` element with a container width of `400px`.
 The next `auro-flightline` element is within a container set at `100%` for context.
 Notice when the 100% container reaches a width of < `414px`, the container query switches the UI.
 The last example illustrates a `auro-flightline` element with a redefined `cq` value of `500px` and a container width of `75%`.
+Resize the screen to see it switch between a summarized and expanded view when its width reaches `500px`.

 <div class="exampleWrapper">
   <auro-flightline style="width: 400px">